ES-whzp/GCPC/README.md

 optional arguments:

--h, --help         show this help message and exit
+-h, --help,         show this help message and exit

--d , --genomeDir   The directory that store the genome files (only support '.fasta' format)
+-d , --genomeDir,   The directory that store the genome files (only support '.fasta' format)

--o , --output      The output fileName (default name is 'GCPC_output)'.
+-o , --output,      The output fileName (default name is 'GCPC_output)'.
 The output is under the genome directory.